-To learn more about our online degree programs in information systems and cybersecurity, visit our website.
+To learn more about our online degree programs in information systems and cybersecurity.

 *The Accelerated Path is subject to eligibility.
 Students who have completed at least 72 credit hours at the undergraduate level may be eligible to enroll in the accelerated option.